-For a 20-V output, a capacitor rating of at least 30 V or more is required.
+For a 20-V output, a capacitor rating of at least 30 V or more is needed.
 In this example, either a 35-V or 50-V capacitor would work.
-A 35-V rating was chosen although a 50-V rating could also be used if a lower output ripple voltage is required.
+A 50-V rating was chosen because it has a lower ESR which provides a lower output ripple voltage.

-Other manufacturers or other types of capacitors may also be used, provided the capacitor specifications (especially the 100 kHz ESR) closely match the types listed in Table 1.
-Refer to the capacitor manufacturers data sheet for this information.
+Other manufacturers or other types of capacitors may also be used, provided the capacitor specifications (especially the 100-kHz ESR) closely match the types listed in the table.
+See the capacitor manufacturers data sheet for this information.